chainwikinet/wikijs-yam-content/stakedrop-uniswap.md

 # Stake Uniswap LP Shares

+> Wave1 staking for YAMv1 continues, but migration from YAMv1 to YAMv2 is now over.
+The following information is preserved for historical and technical interest.
+{.is-warning}

 Users can provide YAM-yCRV liquidity on Uniswap, then deposit those LP shares into the :rainbow:`Eternal Lands` stakedrop contract to farm even more YAMs.

-> Providing YAM liquidity on Uniswap is unsafe!
-[Remove your funds from Uniswap!][uniswap-warning] {.is-warning}

 LPs for Uniswap pool [0x2c7a51a357d5739c5c74bf3c96816849d2c9f726][etherscan-unipool] are eligible for this stakedrop.
 See [markets](/trade) to learn more about this Uniswap pool.